ancient-military-history

 Who Were the Decurions?

 Selection for the decurionate required proven combat experience, literacy, and the ability to manage men.
-Many decurions began their careers as duplicarii (soldiers receiving double pay) or as opto (adjutants) before being promoted.
+Many decurions began their careers as duplicarii (soldiers receiving double pay) or as optiones (adjutants) before being promoted.
 The position was less about aristocratic privilege and more about demonstrated competence in the field.
 Infantry decurions, sometimes called decurio peditum, served in auxiliary cohorts and performed similar functions to their cavalry counterparts, adapting their logistics and discipline to the needs of foot soldiers.
+The dual path—from enlisted ranks or from equestrian birth—meant that decurions brought a practical understanding of soldiering alongside administrative skills.

 Leadership Responsibilities

 The decurion's primary duty was command.
 Leading a turma or a cohort subunit required constant presence and decision-making.
 They were responsible for the daily organization of their men—assigning watches, directing patrols, managing camp duties, and ensuring that every soldier knew his role during a march or battle.
-In cavalry units, decurions drilled their squadrons in mounted maneuvers, ranging from simple charges to complex flanking actions.
+In cavalry units, decurions drilled their squadrons in mounted maneuvers, ranging from simple charges to complex flanking actions like the cuneus (wedge) or the orbis (circle).
+The efficiency of these formations often depended on the decurion's ability to coordinate timing and spacing under combat conditions.

 Chain of Command and Communication